RPM-o-0F/GCD_Course-Project/CodeBook.md

 * **all_data <- cbind(activity, all_data)**
     + adding activity column to all_data data frame via column bind
 * **all_data <- cbind(volunteer, all_data)**
-    + additng volunteer column to all_data data frame via column bind
+    + adding volunteer column to all_data data frame via column bind
 * **all_melt <- melt(all_data, id = id_labels, measure.vars = column_labels)**
     + melt of all_data using id of volunteer and activity and measure variables of all other columns in the previously subsetted data set
 * **result <- dcast(all_melt, Volunteer + Activity ~ variable, mean)**
-    + recasting of data using mean function agains variables defined in melt function
+    + recasting of data using mean function against variables defined in melt function